Raogurucharan/University-Management-System/README.md

 # University-Management-System

-This is a simple project coded in c++ on intention of creation of University Management Sytem.
+This is a simple project coded in c++ on University Management Sytem.